 Where did the idea of the Christy Hemme storyline come from?
-Did it move in a direction in which you hoped?
+Did it move in a direction in which Samuel Shaw hoped?

-“I don’t know if it was directly related to the American Psycho film per say but I think it was a good way to get the idea into the fans minds that this guy is a creep.
+“I don’t know if it was directly related to the American Psycho film per se but I think it was a good way to get the idea into the minds of the fans that this guy is a creep.
 By involving a great hero like a Ken Anderson, that can off the cusp I had really no idea that in London, England that he was going to call me a “creepy bastard”.
 When he did, the fans are so receptive to him and he’s just so good that I felt so comfortable bouncing off of him.
-The whole crowd sure enough started chanting creepy bastard.
+The whole crowd, sure enough, started chanting creepy b**tard.

 The feud with Gunner was the most developed feud for both of you during your time in TNA.
 Was there anything you would have done differently during the feud?

 Can you foresee a return to TNA?
-Or would other promotions present themselves as opportunities?
+Or would other promotions present themselves as opportunities to Samuel Shaw?

 “Really and truly at the moment, I was with TNA since 2012 and I have seen so many regime changes there and I said 2012 but I was training at Team 3D Academy since late 2007 so Bubba Ray was always giving me the opportunity up at TNA and I’ve seen so many changes up there almost like an identity crisis.
 I never had any problem with that obviously, I just got released and now you look at it as well, they don’t really have their structure all there yet even after 13 years.

 Who could you say has meant the most to your success in the ring either or out during your time in TNA?
-What did they do to help ensure you achieved?
+What did they do to help ensure Samuel Shaw achieved?

 “As far as the beginnings of the Samuel Shaw character and getting it off the ground I really have to give it to John Gaburick.
 Big was the guy.
 After I left OVW almost after a year it was such a weird time.
 I remember I had gone home to Florida and had some family stuff to take care of and I went home and a few days later about and it’s all over the internet that about 11 or 12 talents had gotten released from TNA and one of them was Bruce Prichard who had just left.

-Where can you see the Shaw character going?
+Where can you see the Samuel Shaw character going?
 Which nuances would you like to develop?

 NXT is just doing great things right now and a place that I would be highly interested in trying out there.
 I think that I would thrive in that environment.
 I know Kevin Kelly really well.
 I know a couple of the guys up there (Ring of Honor).
 I’ve had some discussions with them and I’m not saying I’m definitely going to show up in Ring of Honor and I’m not saying that discussions have gotten that far whatsoever but, it’s definitely a place that I look at as a serious option and I love their TV show and I think it’s great that they are on Destination America and they do house shows consistently and it’s the place that if you get in with them you can work consistently.
 It’s a way to get your name out there.”